jrnold/r4ds-exercise-solutions/docs/functions.md

 > What does `commas(letters, collapse = "-")` do?
 Why?

-The `commas` function in the chapter is defined as,
+The `commas` function in the chapter is defined as

 ```r
 commas <- function(...) {